allyaminou/lu-parking/README.md

 Parking System created by Retro21

 ## What is this script?
-This script is parking system.
-With this script you can park vehicle where ever you want.
-And it will be there even after server restart.
+This script is a parking system that allows you to park vehicles wherever you want, and they will remain there even after a server restart.
+It also includes a police impounding system, allowing users who roleplay as cops to impound parked vehicles.

 ## About This Script

-This scripts idea is inspiered from Latvian Fivem RolePlay server named "Kalnu Ieleja".
+This script's idea is inspired by the Latvian FiveM RolePlay server named "Kalnu Ieleja."
 I was an admin a while ago and decided to leave because it was too much for me.
-But no when I am again interested in Lua/Fivem development a wanted to recreate the famose parking script.
-Big thanks I am saying to ImKompots.
-The original parking script creator from what I took the inspiaration to recreat this script.
-This script is not as prefect and optimized as the one that ImKompts created for Kalnu Ieleja.
-But has the same idea -/+.
-This is my created code from scratch so there might be some problems with it.
+But now, when I am again interested in Lua/FiveM development, I wanted to recreate the famous parking script.
+I want to give a big credit to ImKompots, the original parking script creator from whom I took the inspiration to recreate this script.
+This script is not as perfect and optimized as the one ImKompots created for Kalnu Ieleja, but it has the same idea.
+This is my own code created from scratch, so there might be some problems with it.

-First I wanted to sell this script.
-I even publised a store side and advertised in cfx forms.
-But then I ffigured why try to sell?
-I wont earn from it.
-So I am deciding to publish it for free.
+First, I wanted to sell this script.
+I even published a store site and advertised it on CFX forums.
+But then I figured, why should I try to sell it?
+I won't earn anything from it.
+So, I have decided to publish it for free.

 ## Dependencies